Chia-Network/clvm/README.md

 <img src="mccarthy.jpg" width="350" height="500" />

-A proponent of [Church over Turing](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis#:~:text=The%20thesis%20is%20named%20after,paper%2Dand%2Dpencil%20methods.), he naturally gravitated towards the [Lambda calculus](https://iep.utm.edu/lambda-calculi/) and thus the LISP project which he spearheaded bent in the direction of functional programming.
+A proponent of [Church over Turing](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis#:~:text=The%20thesis%20is%20named%20after,paper%2Dand%2Dpencil%20methods.), he naturally gravitated towards the [Lambda calculus](https://iep.utm.edu/lambda-calculi/) and thus the LISP project, which he spearheaded, bent in the direction of [functional programming](https://www.freecodecamp.org/news/an-introduction-to-the-basic-principles-of-functional-programming-a2c2a15c84/).

-SExp stands for [S-expression](https://www.cs.unm.edu/~luger/ai-final2/LISP/CH%2011_S-expressions,%20The%20Syntax%20of%20Lisp.pdf).
-An S-expression or Symbolic Expression is commonly understood as *a way to represent a nested list* though the [Wizard](https://web.mit.edu/alexmv/6.037/sicp.pdf) tells us that symbolic expressions are:
+The [S-expression](https://www.cs.unm.edu/~luger/ai-final2/LISP/CH%2011_S-expressions,%20The%20Syntax%20of%20Lisp.pdf) or SExp in Chia lingo stands for a Symbolic Expression which is commonly understood as *a way to represent a nested list.* The [Wizard](https://web.mit.edu/alexmv/6.037/sicp.pdf), however, tells us that symbolic expressions are:

 > data whose elementary parts can be arbitrary symbols rather than only numbers (p.
 90)